 The energy storage market is taking longer to develop than anticipated and the difficult capital markets for junior companies has resulted in the Company's significant negative working capital position.
-As a result, the Company has reduced its operating expenditures by delaying its demonstration projects, slowing the permitting process and metallurgical initiatives at Gibellini, and reducing headcount and general and administrative costs.
+As a result, the Company has reduced its operating expenditures by delaying its demonstration projects, rationalizing staked claims and water rights for Gibellini, significantly slowing the permitting process and metallurgical initiatives at Gibellini, and reducing headcount and general and administrative costs.
 The Company's near-term focus is to raise sufficient financing that will allow it to pay existing financial obligations, pursue CellCube sales opportunities, maintain its claims in Gibellini, and to fund its ongoing operations.

-It is anticipated that initial sales of CellCube units will be a catalyst for additional financing that will be used to for additional sales channel growth or funding for Gibellini permitting.
+It is anticipated that initial sales of CellCube units will be a catalyst for additional financing that will be used for additional sales channel growth or funding for Gibellini permitting.
 Unless such near-term financing is obtained, the Company will need to take additional actions to reduce costs and to maintain operations.
 Additionally, the Company may consider opportunities with other participants in the vanadium redox flow battery industry where strategic benefits are identified.